kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_138.md

 ## NOA

+### Overview

+The behaviors of individual urban planners and designers in green cities are driven by their needs for professional recognition and fulfillment of their responsibilities.
+They are motivated by a sense of environmental consciousness and a desire to make a positive social impact by creating sustainable and inclusive urban spaces.
+Their needs also include adaptation to future challenges and the promotion of public health.
+The opportunities they have include designing sustainable infrastructure, enhancing walkability and active transportation, creating green spaces, and implementing sustainable water management.
+They also have opportunities for community engagement, promoting health and well-being, and educational initiatives.
+Their behaviors are further influenced by their capabilities, including their knowledge of sustainable design principles, technical expertise, familiarity with green building standards, and collaborative skills.
+They also possess psychological abilities such as systems thinking, creativity, problem-solving skills, and stakeholder engagement.
+These needs, opportunities, and capabilities shape their actions to create smart and sustainable urban spaces that align with the needs and aspirations of the community.

 ### Needs

-nIn the context of green cities, individual urban planners and designers have a range of needs or motivations, both automatic and reflective.
+In the context of green cities, individual urban planners and designers have a range of needs or motivations, both automatic and reflective.

 Automatic needs or motivations for individual urban planners and designers in green cities include: